OzymandiasTheGreat/articles/backup-server/article.md

 ### Basic Server

-Go to [ubuntu.com](https://ubuntu.com/download/server) and choose Manual Server Installation.
+Go to [ubuntu.com](https://ubuntu.com/download/server) and choose "Manual Server Installation".
 Proceed to download the ISO and use your software of choice to make a bootable USB stick.
 One popular, cross-platform choice for this task is [etcher](https://www.balena.io/etcher/).

 Boot your laptop (the old one) from the USB and let's walk through the installation.